 Safety First: Why Kids Need to Learn Real Names for Private Parts

 Growing up, real names for private parts and sex education were avoided like the plague in my home.
 However, in medical school, I learned that real names for private parts should be introduced honestly and matter-of-factly, even with young children.
-Like it or not, kids need to know about their private parts.
-I’m here to reassure that parents don’t have to teach it perfectly all at once.
-That’s because the learning process is gradual throughout life.

 The wrong way to teach kids about private parts

-Although my immigrant parents could speak multiple languages, there were no words for anything “down there”.
-But one day at home, when I was 7 years old, I flipped through an encyclopedia featuring a full spread illustration of intercourse.
+When I was seven years old, I flipped through an encyclopedia featuring a full-spread illustration of intercourse.
 Full of innocent curiosity, I brought the book to my parents with questions and revelations.
 “Mommy!
 Daddy!
-I figured out where babies really come from!
+I figured out where babies come from!
 Mommies have eggs, and daddies have sperm!”

 Shocked about the photo in our new science book, my parents panicked, cut out the offending page, and blurted, “Actually, babies come from Santa Claus!”
-Since I already knew that Santa Claus was not real, I felt confused and ashamed about my questions.
-Unfortunately, it was one of many discussions that created a barrier from trust in our relationship.
+Since I knew that Santa Claus was not real, I felt confused and ashamed about my questions.
+Unfortunately, it was one of many discussions that created a barrier to trust in our relationship.

 Penis, scrotum, vulva, vagina: why children need to know real genital names instead of nicknames